The Search for Self

 Dr. Srikumar Rao

-The terms "self-help" and "MBA" don't often go hand in hand.
-So it's surprising that a Columbia Business School class called Creativity and Personal Mastery (CPM) is fast becoming one of the most popular B-school classes in the U.S. Weirder still, it's arguably the toughest to get into, r...
+(FORTUNE Magazine) - The terms "self-help" and "MBA" don't often go hand in hand.
+So it's surprising that a Columbia Business School class called Creativity and Personal Mastery (CPM) is fast becoming one of the most popular B-school classes in the U.S. Weirder still, it's arguably the to...

 Read more